Richard Rocha AKA Prada

 - If the opposing team catches a ball that you throw.

 - If you catch a ball of off a teammates deflection the person who threw the ball is out.

 - A ball that is caught off the wall or out of bounds does not count.

 - If you drop a ball while attempting to block an opponents strike, unless a teammate catches it.

-- If you throw the ball at someone’s head you are automatically out, and that person will remain in the game unless the person who was hit in the head tries to dodge the ball causing it to hit them in the head.
+- If you throw the ball at someone’s head (a “head shot”), you are automatically out, and that person will remain in the game unless the person who was hit in the head tries to dodge the ball causing it to hit them in the head.

 - When you are out you must exit through the back line and go to the sideline and stand in the order you got out.

 - You may not stall.
 You must throw the ball within 15 seconds.
 This will be enforced strictly towards the end of the game.

 - When a teammate catches an opponent’s ball the first person in line will be allowed back into the game.

 - If you are hit by a ball and but your teammate than catches it – you are safe and the person who threw the ball is out.

 - If you or your teammate is hit by a blocked ball you are not out.

 - Any player may hold the ball for more than 15 seconds as long as your team throws a ball every 15 seconds.

 - You may go out of bounds through your end line to retrieve a ball, or a player that is out may roll it to you.
 A player that is out may not throw the ball at the other team.

 - You may not catch a ball off a wall or any other obstacle that is not a person.

-- A throw is considered a head shot if it is thrown above the neck.
-A person must be standing up.
-It will not be considered a headshot if a player moves to avoid or block the ball.
+- A throw is considered a head shot if any part of the ball impacts above the neck.
+It will not be considered a head shot if a player moves to avoid or block the ball.
 This call will be made by the referee and its final!!